Area de Conservación Guanacaste

 Outside site

 Two wind parks in the immediate vicinity of the site were constructed without any Environmental Impact Assessments of potential impacts on the Outstanding Universal Value of Area de Conservación Guanacaste, and without being communicated to UNESCO at the proposal stage.
-Several new projects are being considered, but monitoring of fatality of bat, bird and insect species is not in place to guide mitigation (e.g., shutting down during bird migration) (UNESCO and IUCN, 2018).
+However, both projects complied with the specific national legislation for this type of project.
+Several new projects are being considered (State Party of Costa Rica, 2024).

 Mostly Effective